jomaway/typst-bytefield/lib/gen.typ

   let (pre_levels, post_levels) = _get_max_annotation_levels(fields.filter(f => is-note-field(f) ))
   assert_level_cols(pre_levels, args.side.left_cols, "left")
   assert_level_cols(post_levels, args.side.right_cols, "right")
-  let meta = (
+  // check if msb value is valid assert(args.msb in (left,right), message: strfmt("expected left or right for msb, found {}", args.msb)) let meta = (
     // the total size in bits of all data-fields inside the bytefield. // todo: check if this is calculated correct if msb:left is selected.
     size: fields.filter(f => is-data-field(f) ).map(f => if (f.data.size == auto) { args.bpr /* fix: this is not consistent with how auto is handled in generate_fields */ } else { f.data.size } ).sum(),